 In our view, there are two primary reasons why IOP is an important treatment option for people struggling with both mental health concerns and/or addiction disorders.

-First, many people attend more intensive (i.e., higher level of care) facilities, and then need to “step down,” which means get a less intensive support system in place in order to effectively keep their treatment momentum going.
-Imagine, with no prior experience or knowledge, going away for 30 days to a place to train in martial arts in artificial scenarios, only learning to fight with other novices, then you’re just shoved out into the “real world” with no one further coaching you on how to fight in different real-world scenarios, with more expert opponents.
+First, many people attend more intensive (i.e., a higher level of care) facilities.
+They then need to “step down,” which means get a less intensive support system in place to keep their treatment momentum going effectively.
+Imagine, with no prior experience or knowledge, going away for 30 days to train in martial arts in artificial scenarios, only learning to fight with other novices.
+You’re just shoved out into the “real world” with no one further coaching you on how to fight in different real-world scenarios, with more expert opponents.
 Well, for many people struggling with mental illness or addiction disorders, it’s a fight, a fight for their lives, their careers, and families.
-Much of what they need to learn and change cannot be simply accomplished in a month.
 Thus IOP can help people function more independently while also providing structure to learn or reinforce needed mental health skills/ideas.

 How Our IOP Might Help You